NileshSadhu/PeelTalk/README.md

 ### 📝 Description

-**Banana Chat** is a real-time chat application that connects users randomly for timed, anonymous conversations.
-After a fixed duration (e.g., 5 minutes), users are automatically connected with a new person.
-A premium version unlocks additional features such as identity reveal, priority matching, unlimited chat time, exclusive themes, emojis, and an ad-free experience.
+**PeelTalk** is a real-time chat application that connects users randomly for anonymous conversations.

-The app is designed to be lightweight, user-friendly, and engaging—offering both free and premium user journeys.
+The app is designed to be lightweight, user-friendly, and engaging—offering user journeys.

 ### 💡 Key Highlights

 * 🔄 Random user pairing
-* ⏱️ Timed chat sessions for free users
-* 🧑‍💼 Identity reveal and unlimited chat for premium users
-* 🎨 Exclusive themes and emojis
-* 🚫 No ads for premium users
 * 🔒 JWT-based authentication
 * ⚡ WebSocket-powered real-time messaging